hindu-muppala/hindu-muppala/README.md

 - My interests is to create meaningful impact using machine learning.
 - I am ex-Accenture'25 intern and ex-Infosys Springboard Intern'25 where I created meaningful impact.
-- I am happy to connect for collaborations.
+- I am happy to connect for collaborations for projects.